 When designing your dig, there are general best practices to follow.

-The front slope needs to be a minimum of 3' of slope for each 1' of drop, but can be greater.
-You will need enough flat area to accommodate your ladder or step.
+The front slope needs to be a minimum of 3' of slope for each 1' of

 It is also important to remember to make sure that the ledge is wide enough for the supports for your pool.